5 Benefits Of Zinc + How To Make Sure You Get Enough Of The Essential Mineral

 As an added bonus, this clinical trial demonstrated that zinc supplementation also improved several metabolic health parameters (including blood glucose, insulin, insulin sensitivity, and HDL [or "good"] cholesterol), antioxidant status and glutathione levels, and key biomarkers of chronic inflammation.

-In fact, clinical studies using zinc supplementation in elderly adults have shown that zinc can decrease the production of inflammatory cytokines, reduce oxidative stress, and decrease the incidence and severity of infections.
+In fact, clinical studies using zinc supplementation in elderly adults have shown that zinc can decrease the production of inflammatory cytokines8, reduce oxidative stress, and decrease the incidence and severity of infections.

-Preliminary evidence shows that zinc supplementation may help slow down the progression of age-related macular degeneration (AMD) by increasing autophagy (i.e., cellular cleanup) and reducing oxidative stress.
+Preliminary evidence9 shows that zinc supplementation may help slow down the progression of age-related macular degeneration (AMD) by increasing autophagy (i.e., cellular cleanup) and reducing oxidative stress.

 And zinc was a key component of the AREDS/AREDS2 formulas, which have shown promise for improving intermediate and late-stage AMD.
 These seminal eye health clinical trial interventions also included antioxidant micronutrients copper; vitamins C and E; and carotenoids beta-carotene, lutein, and zeaxanthin.